ovotech/circleci-orbs/terraform/README.md

 - var (string): Comma separated list of vars to set, e.g. foo=bar
 - parallelism (int): Limit the number of concurrent operations
 - add_github_comment (bool): 'true' to comment on an open PR with the plan.
 Default: true
 - use_chdir (bool): 'true' to use the -chdir option in terraform.
-This is only relevant to terraform 0.14 and onward and is for compatibility with provider lockfiles.
+This can only be used in terraform 0.14+ but is required for terraform 0.15+.
 Default: false

 ### apply